Garland Texas

 It has over 100 business and includes an AMC theater.
 In 2009, the city, in conjunction with developer Trammell Crow Company, finished a public/private partnership to develop the old parking lot (the land between 5th Street, 6th Street, and on the north side of Austin Street) into a new mixed-use, transit-oriented development named 5th Street Crossing.
 Cater-corner to both City Hall and the downtown DART Rail station, the project consists of 189 residential apartment units, 11,000 square feet (1,000 m2) of flex retail, and six live-work units.

 The southeast side of Garland suffered a major blow on the night of December 26, 2015, after a large EF4 tornado struck the area, moving north from Sunnyvale.
-At least eight fatalities were confirmed in the city from this event.
+Nine fatalities were confirmed in the city from this event.
+Exactly 6 years later, a mass shooting took place at a convenience store in Garland, resulting in the deaths of 3 people.

 Garland is part of the humid subtropical region.
 The average warmest month is July, with the highest recorded temperature being 111 Â°F (44 Â°C) in 2000.
 Typically, the coolest month is January, when the lowest recorded temperature was −3 Â°F (−19 Â°C) in 1989.
 The maximum average precipitation occurs in May.